Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Related Work

-Contemporaneous work from \citet{todd2024missed} test OpenAI's GPT3.5 and GPT4's abilities in solving the Connection puzzles using Chain-Of-Thought prompting.
-Our work is similar to theirs in a way that it utilizes the \emph{NYT} Connections puzzle as a means to investigate the abstract reasoning capabilities of state-of-the-art LLMs.
-However, in addition to GPT4 we also test 3 other state of the art LLMs (both open and closed weight) as well as humans(both novice and experts).
-Our contribution not only focuses on the abilities of LLMs to solve the games but we also study the knowledge types required to solve the Connections game.
-Additionally \citet{todd2024missed}'s experimental setup mirrors the way the original Connections game is set up (i.e. one category at a time, with an allotment of 4 incorrect guesses) while we require both human's and LLMs to provide all categories at once with only one attempt)
+Most relevant to our paper is the contemporaneous work by \citet{todd2024missed} who test the performance of various LLMs (from BERT and RoBERTA to GPT-4 and GPT-4 with Chain-of-Thought prompting) in solving the \emph{NYT} Connections game.
+Our work is similar in that it utilizes the \emph{NYT} Connections puzzles as a means to investigate the abstract reasoning capabilities of state-of-the-art LLMs.
+However, our contribution focuses not only on the ability of LLMs to solve the game, but also on studying the types of knowledge required to so.
+Moreover, we evaluate both state--of-the-art models (open and closed weights) and humans (novices and experts).
+We also benchmark on a larger number of \emph{NYT} Connections game.
+Additionally, \citet{todd2024missed}'s experimental setup mirrors the way the original \emph{NYT} Connections game is played (i.e., one category at a time, with an allotment of 4 incorrect guesses), while we require both humans and LLMs to provide all categories at once in only one attempt.

 The word association task \cite{10.1093/brain/2.2.149} has been used extensively in psychological and linguistic research as a way of measuring connections between words in the mental lexicon.
 Responses in word association tasks have informed what we know about the structure and organization of semantic memory and the mental lexicon \cite{de2008word}.
-In this work, we similarly show how one must utilize semantic and associative memories to solve the Connections game.
+In this work, we similarly show how one must utilize semantic and associative memories to solve the \emph{NYT} Connections game.